 - Create Shipping Zones and assign custom shipping rate rules to each one.

-- Calculate shipping cost based on items in the cart or item-specific details.
+- Calculate shipping costs based on items in the cart or item-specific details.

-- Offer free shipping past a certain cart treshold.
+- Offer free shipping past a certain cart threshold.

-- Apply shipping costs based on details like item size, weight, and overall price.
+- Apply shipping costs based on item size, weight, and overall price.

-I have to admit that at first glance it was quite difficult to figure out how to use the plugins dashboard, but eventually I got a hang of it.
-Octolize have provided countless tutorials and video guides on how to get the most out of their Flexible Shipping plugin.
+I have to admit that at first glance, it was quite difficult to figure out how to use the plugin’s dashboard, but eventually, I got a hang of it.
+Octolize has provided countless tutorials and video guides on how to get the most out of their Flexible Shipping plugin.

-I’d liken this plugin to having a store clerk on your website, who is able to answer people’s pressing questions about a specific product.
+I’d liken this plugin to having a store clerk on your website, who can answer people’s pressing questions about a specific product.
 The most popular eCommerce themes tend to implement similar functionality by default.
 But if yours don’t have it, the Custom Product Tabs plugin will let you add additional information tabs to your product pages.

-By selecting Custom Tabs you can start adding new tabs to each product individually.
+By selecting Custom Tabs, you can start adding new tabs to each product individually.
 You have complete freedom to use the WordPress Editor for customizing each tab.
-And, you can also add more than one tab per product, including the ability to reorganize tab order.
+And, you can also add more than one tab per product, including the ability to reorganize tab orders.
 Last but not least, each new tab you make will be saved and can be reused again for a different product.

 Social proof is an inseparable part of marketing your eCommerce store.
 According to BigCommerce, “79% of people say that social proof, like user-generated content (UGC), highly impacts their purchasing decisions.”.
-In fact, UGC is a relatively small signal in comparison to things like reviews, endorsements, and a strong social presence.
+UGC is a relatively small signal compared to reviews, endorsements, and a strong social presence.

 So, another form of social proof is order notifications.
 If a customer sees that someone else is either looking at a product or has purchased it recently – it creates a sense of urgency.
-And this works even better when you’re working with products that have limited stock availability.
+And this works even better when you’re working with products with limited stock availability.